 Activities that result in the dredging or filling of Waters of the United States, including wetlands, are regulated under Sections 401 and 404 of the CWA.
 The USACE established the Section 404 Nationwide Permit (NWP) 14 to efficiently authorize common linear transportation project activities that do not significantly impact Waters of the United States, including wetlands.
 For "Linear Transportation Projects" (e.g., roads, highways, and road improvements such as those presented in the Proposed Action), the discharge cannot cause the loss of greater than 0.5 acre of waters of the United States.
 In addition, the permittee must submit a pre-construction notification to the USACE district engineer prior to commencing the activity if (1) the loss of Waters of the United States exceeds 0.1 acre or (2) there is a discharge in a special aquatic site, including wetlands.
-Each water of the United States is assessed individually.
+Each project that may impact jurisdictional waters under the CWA is assessed individually in the permit acquisition process.

-The USACE also established Section 404 NWP 12 to efficiently authorize construction, maintenance, repair, and removal of utility lines and associated facilities in Waters of the United States, provided the activity does not result in the loss of greater than 1/2-acre of Waters of the United States for each single and complete project.
+The USACE also established Section 404 NWP 12 to efficiently authorize construction, maintenance, repair, and removal of utility lines and associated facilities in Waters of the United States, provided the activity does not result in the loss of greater than 0.5-acre of Waters of the United States for each single and complete project.
 The definition of "utility line" is any pipe or pipeline for the transportation of any gaseous, liquid, liquescent, or slurry substance, for any purpose, and any cable, line, or wire for the transmission for any purpose of electrical energy, telephone, and telegraph messages, and internet, radio, and television communication.
-This NWP also authorizes the construction of access roads for the construction and maintenance of utility lines, including overhead power lines and utility line substations, in non-tidal Waters of the United States, provided the activity, in combination with all other activities included in one single and complete project, does not cause the loss of greater than 1/2-acre of non-tidal Waters of the United States.
+This NWP also authorizes the construction of access roads for the construction and maintenance of utility lines, including overhead power lines and utility line substations, in non-tidal Waters of the United States, provided the activity, in combination with all other activities included in one single and complete project, does not cause the loss of greater than 0.5-acre of non-tidal Waters of the United States.